jeremiahfallin/bgc/src/pages/index.md

       text: >-
         91% of all members surveyed say when they lead a group, they make sure everyone in the group feels important.
-66% of teen members surveyed have helped out at the Club within the last year.
+66% of teen members surveyed have volunteered at the Club within the last year.
 ---